paulosjd/pyrasatest/README.md

     >>> print(f'My name is {mm.name} and my age is {mm.age}')
     My name is Paul and my age is 34

-`LazyAttrMockModel` is similar to `MockModel` except that in the case of a failed attribute lookup, it will return `None` instead of raising `AttributeError`.

-**`MockRequest`**

-`MockRequest` objects, which inherit from `Pyramid.testing.DummyRequest`, have an instance of `MockDbSession` as an attribute.
-In passing a `MockRequest` instance to a Pyramid view callable, database interactions which would usually involve an SQLAlchemy session instance through `request.dbsession` will instead use `MockDbSession`.
-Usage is demonstrated in examples below.

-**`MockDbSession`**

-For testing code which accesses an SQLAlchemy object `Result` which uses indexing as alternative to dotted attribute lookup (i.e. `namedtuple`-like access), values will be returned according to ordering of kwargs which are passed to the constructor, for example:
+For testing code which accesses an SQLAlchemy query result object using indexing as an alternative to dotted attribute lookup (i.e. `namedtuple`-like access), values will be returned according to ordering of kwargs which are passed to the constructor, for example:

     >>> mock_model = MockModel(foo='0', bar='1')